Quantitative Analyst

 • Both strategies are used when the trader expects a significant price movement in the underlying asset but is un...read more

-Q12.
-What is full form of t-cod
+Q. What is the full form of t-cod?

 Ans.